SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 ## What is the QTM Myth?

-The QTM uses an macroeconomic identity:
+The QTM uses a macroeconomic identity:

 $$ M V = Q P $$